Right Arrow

 • Safety blind spots persist - Supervisors can't be everywhere at once, leaving gaps in PPE compliance and hazard detection

-• Reactive incident response - Problems get discovered after accidents occur, not prevented beforehand
+• Reactive incident response - Problems get discovered after accidents occur, not addressed beforehand

-• Lost productivity - Project managers waste hours driving between sites for inspections that AI could handle remotely
+• Lost productivity - Managers waste hours driving between sites for inspections that AI could handle remotely

 • Inadequate documentation - Without timestamped video evidence, charge-backs and dispute resolution become costly battles